NikitasThermos/bankruptcy_prediction/README.md

 * True Negative (TN): A negative observation that is predicted as negative
 * False Negative (FN):  A positive observation that is predicted as negative
 * True Positive (TP): A positive observation that is predicted as positive
-* False Positive (FP) A negative observation that is predicted as positive
+* False Positive (FP): A negative observation that is predicted as positive

 Using the above we can calculate the Precision and Recall of each model: